Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Organization

 The diploma is awarded on the basis of continuous assessment.
-A validation of knowledge is organized at the end of each semester (30 credits per semester).
+An assessment of knowledge is organized at the end of each semester (30 credits per semester).

-The BUT corresponds to 180 European credits, i.e. a bac + 3 level.
-Those who have validated 120 credits obtain the intermediate diploma of DUT (university diploma of technology, at bac + 2) at the end of their first two years.
+The BUT corresponds to 180 European credits, equivalent to a bachelor's degree.
+Those who have earned 120 credits receive an intermediate DUT (university technology diploma, equivalent to two years of higher education) at the end of their first two years.

 Read more